 The "significant water quality impacts" of an improperly designed equestrian facility refer to the potential for contamination of groundwater and wells by runoff and percolation of water contaminated by the natural waste products of a concentrated number of horses.
 These could best be mitigated by a thorough and effective maintenance program to be reviewed by the County Health Department.
 The two main components of this program would involve the regular collection and disposal of animal waste products and appropriate control procedures.
-A reference has been added to page. and the second secon Second second s Registration of the
+A reference has been added to page.
+Mandar I. Start Barrier